jrwrigh/ANSYS_CFX/CONTRIBUTE INFO.md

 - [ ] Set an Expressions theme to highlite alphanumerics (assumed to be user defined expressions)
 - [ ] Add numeric section (check to see if there are math operators, then highlite numbers)
 - [ ] Look up "citern" and add similar constants to a new selection.
 Probably keep with constants
+- [ ] Make Selections of the options be able to cross lines

 ## Helpful Links